-David's practice includes working on behalf of dozens of clients—states, cities, counties, townships and other municipalities—in the National Prescription Opiate multidistrict litigation, and in separate investigations and litigation filed in state courts.
+David's practice includes working on behalf of dozens of clients— cities, counties, townships and other municipalities—in the National Prescription Opiate MDL, and in separate investigations and litigation filed in state courts.

 In addition to opioids, David also represents individual and institutional investors in complex securities fraud litigation.

 Prior to joining Motley Rice, David served as a vice president of underwriting at Burford Capital, the world’s largest litigation finance firm, where he evaluated potential investments in dozens of lawsuits and recovered tens of millions of dollars in entitlements for investors, among other duties.
 He gained experience in evaluating the cost-benefits of litigation and structuring financing terms commensurate with legal risks.

 Prior to Burford, David worked for 11 years as an associate and Of Counsel at Quinn Emanuel, where he represented institutional investors as plaintiffs in litigation and investigations arising from losses on mortgage-backed securities and CDOs following the 2007 financial crisis.
 He recovered hundreds of millions of dollars* in dozens of favorable settlements for plaintiffs in residential mortgage-backed securities litigation.
 David also recently worked as a consultant on SEC compliance matters for a Virginia wealth-management firm.